Boytzy/Data-Analyst-Project-Seller-Dataset-with-Order-Items-Dataset/README.md

-# Data Analyst Project Seller Dataset with Order Items Dataset
+# Data Analyst Project Seller Dataset with Order Items Dataset - Bayu Puspito Aji

 # Analysis Questions
 - How does performance compare between sellers from different cities or states?